splunk/public-o11y-docs/gdi/opentelemetry/environment-variables.rst

         - The Splunk ingest URL.
 For example, https://ingest.us0.signalfx.com
         - Yes
     *   - ``SPLUNK_LISTEN_INTERFACE``
-        - The network interface the agent receivers listen on
+        - The network interface the agent receivers listen on. ``0.0.0.0`` by default
         - Yes
     *   - ``SPLUNK_MEMORY_LIMIT_MIB``
         - Use it to set the memory limit for the ``memory_limiter`` processor.
 512 MiB by default